Dandandan-mo/Part-A-Docs/README.md

 * Customers can click 'Add to Cart' button on the Detail pages and add products into Cart
 * Customers can view their cart before checking out and delete or modify numbers of each product selected
 * Customers can click the 'Checkout' button on the Cart page to navigate to a Checkout page where they could fill in their addresses for delivery and place orders
+* Customers can find contact info of shop owner and contact the shop if they have any questions.

 Above are the basic features of the sticker shop application.
-If we have enough time, (some of) the following features might be implemented:
+Time permitting, the following feature might be implemented:

 * Customers are able to register and login to view their order history